lwindolf/lzone.de/README.md

 # lzone.de

-A backend less content aggregator.
+A backend less content aggregator for Markdown and RSS.
 Collect and hoard knowledge like in the 90s!

 ## What is this?